Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 Next we will see if the limit equations for convective diffusion with acoustic variations, and for acoustic diffusion with convective variations satisfy these requirements.
 The limit equations for convective diffusion scaling $\uuline{A}^c$, equation (\ref{eq:convective_diffusion_scaling}), and acoustic flow variations are:

 The diagonal diffusion term in the pressure equation (\ref{eq:pressure_avar_cdiff}) is too large $\ord{A}{\-2}_{11}\partial_{xx}\ord{p}{1}\sim\mathcalOM{\-1}$, so $\mathcal{R}\sim\omega(\mathcal{L})$ resulting in a parabolic equation for the acoustic pressure $\ord{p}{1}$.
 This means that the convective scheme $\uuline{A}^c$ effectively filters acoustic variations from the solution, just as the single-timescale expansion of the original Euler equations does, making this scheme unsuitable for purely acoustic or mixed convective-acoustic flow.
-Conversely, the velocity equation (\ref{eq:velocity_avar_cdiff}) retains all the required terms in $\mathcal{L}$ from the acoustic velocity relation (\ref{eq:velocity_acoustic_-1}), although the diagonal diffusion term vanishes asymptotically.\\
+Conversely, the velocity equation (\ref{eq:velocity_avar_cdiff}) retains all the required terms in $\mathcal{L}$ from the acoustic velocity relation (\ref{eq:velocity_multiple_-1}), although the diagonal diffusion term vanishes asymptotically.
+The limit equations for the acoustic diffusion scaling $\uuline{A}^a$, equation (\ref{eq:acoustic_diffusion_scaling}), and convective flow variations are: